 Are you passionate about educating people about bicycle safety?
 Would you love to see your local park have more amenities?
 Do you and your friends want to help out refugee kids?
 Take a look around your community to find the organizations already doing the work you are interested in.
 Google them, talk to people you know in the non-profit community, or ask funders, and then talk with the organizations and find out what they need.
 You’ll find out that you often don’t need to start your own organization.

 If you do need to start your own organization, research is still necessary.
 Find out what is already happening in the area you are interested in, talk to the organizations involved.
 Talk to an executive director and find out what it really takes to run and fund an organization.
 Then start by taking one of the below steps.
 You can form your organization later on after acquiring more experience, making your chances of success much higher.

-Here’s eight alternatives to starting a nonprofit:
+Here are eight alternatives to starting a nonprofit:

 1. Volunteer for a program

 As an Executive Director, I often had people contact me wanting to volunteer.
-Our best volunteers, and the ones who got the most out of the experience, were those who committed to helping on an on-going basis, who showed up when they said they would, worked hard, asked good questions and weren’t afraid to learn new skills.
+Our best volunteers, and the ones who got the most out of the experience, were those who committed to helping on an ongoing basis, who showed up when they said they would, worked hard, asked good questions, and weren’t afraid to learn new skills.
 It could be challenging, however, to match a volunteer with a need in the organization.
 Sometimes the volunteer’s schedule didn’t match ours, or they wanted an experience that we simply couldn’t provide.
 Fantastic committed volunteers are always in high demand, and if you are prepared to be a good volunteer, you can make a tremendous difference, while broadening your knowledge of nonprofits and other skills.
-Even if you can’t find an organization that exactly matches your passion, volunteering will give you a wealth of behind-the-scenes knowledge to running your own.
+Even if you can’t find an organization that exactly matches your passion, volunteering will give you a wealth of behind-the-scenes knowledge to run your own.

 2. Raise funds for a program